What’s the deal with CrowdStreet, one of the oldest real estate crowdfunding platforms?

 July 2023: Lawsuit Filed Against CrowdStreet

-: Allegations of investor fraud.
+Issue: Allegations of investor fraud.

 Details: A class-action lawsuit was filed, claiming that CrowdStreet misled investors about the safety and returns of certain investment opportunities.
 Investors accused the platform of failing to perform adequate due diligence on the projects listed on its site.